Pine Barrens (The Sopranos): Valery's fate

 Shortly after Valery escapes into the Pine Barrens, Paulie shoots him, apparently in the head, but he still vanishes.
-The camera shifts away from Paulie and Christopher to an aerial viewpoint, suggesting that Valery was watching them from a tree.
+At one point, the camera shifts away from Paulie and Christopher to an aerial viewpoint, suggesting that Valery was watching them from a tree.
 In addition, Paulie's car is missing when they return.
 Valery was never seen again.
 Series creator David Chase has said that he never intended to have Valery return and that the story is richer and more realistic with some mystery to the plot.
 HBO listed Valery as "Deceased?" in promotional materials.

 On the fate of Valery, Terence Winter said: